rsampayo/kave-v2/refactoring-plan.md

 - Run linter and fix any issues

 ### Step 5.2: Update Main Webhooks Router
-- Update `app/api/endpoints/email_webhooks.py` to import and include the Mandrill router
+- Replace the content in `app/api/endpoints/email_webhooks.py` to import and use the new router
-- Make sure the same API is maintained
 - Run tests and fix any issues
 - Run linter and fix any issues